 A Popular Community Beach

 There are often kitesurfers to watch here, and other beach sports.
 Fleetwood attracts enthusiasts from all over the north west and even further afield, along with the resident population of sports people.
-If the weather conditions aren’t quite right for kitesurfing at Marine Beach, the kite surfers usually go south around the coast to Rossall Beach at Cleveleys!
+If the weather conditions aren’t quite right here for kitesurfing, the kite surfers usually go south around the coast to Rossall Beach at Cleveleys!

 As well as kitesurfing acrobatics, you’ll sometimes see huge display kites flying above the beach, like the one in the next clip.
 (Apologies for the quality of the video, it wasn’t taken on an iPhone!)